Homepage

 Optimizing the state sector in Cuba?
 The impossible mission has new decrees

-New decree reorganizes the salary scheme to retain workers in the Cuban state sector
+A new decree reorganizes the salary structure to retain workers in the Cuban state sector

 In ruins, the famous restaurant Los Siboneyes in La Lisa: "It was one of my favorites in Havana."